List of Starship vehicles: Starhopper

 Construction on the initial steel test article—Starship Hopper, Hopper, Hoppy, or Starhopper—began at Boca Chica, Texas in 2018.
 Starhopper had a single engine and was test flown to develop landing and low-altitude/low-velocity control algorithms.

 Starhopper used liquid oxygen (LOX) and liquid methane fuel.
-After it completed its testing campaign Starhopper was repurposed as a water tank, weather station and equipment mount for cameras, lights, loudspeakers and a radar system.
+After it completed its testing campaign, Starhopper was repurposed as a water tank, weather station and equipment mount for cameras, lights, loudspeakers and a radar system.

 Testing

 It passed tanking tests, wet dress rehearsals, and pre-burner tests.
 A storm blew over and damaged Starhopper's nose cone.
 SpaceX continued testing without one.

 It then passed a static fire test, and in a tethered test reached 1 meter altitude.
 On July 25, 2019, a Starhopper test flight reached about 20 m altitude, followed by an August 27 test that rose to 150 m and landed about 100 m from the launchpad, the Raptor engine's first use in flight.

-On September 3, 2024, Starhopper was moved to a parking lot nearby the launch site.
+On September 3, 2024, Starhopper was moved to a parking lot near the launch site.